 As part of this work, we’ve also released a new NuGet Tool Installer task that controls the version of NuGet available on the PATH and used by the new NuGet task.
 So, to use a newer version of NuGet, just add a NuGet Tool Installer task at the beginning of your build.

 npm build task updates

-Whether you’re building your npm project on Windows, Linux, or Mac the new NPM build task will accommodate.
+Whether you’re building your npm project on Linux, macOS, or Windows, the new NPM build task will accommodate.
 We have also reorganized the task to make both npm install and npm publish easier.
 For install and publish, we have simplified credential acquisition so that credentials for registries listed in your project’s .npmrc file can be safely stored in a service endpoint.
 Alternatively, if you’re using a VSTS feed, we have a picker that will let you select a feed, and then we will generate a .npmrc with requisite credentials that are used by the build agent.

 Working outside your account/collection

 It’s now easier to work with feeds outside your VSTS account, whether they’re Package Management feeds in another VSTS account or TFS server or non-Package Management feeds like NuGet.org/npmjs.com, Artifactory, or MyGet.
 Dedicated Service Endpoint types for NuGet, npm, and Maven make it easy to enter the correct credentials and enable the build tasks to work seamlessly across package download and package push operations.